cwgaldino/libreoffice-wrapper/README.rst

   soffice -accept=socket,host=0,port=8100;urp;

-where soffice will be listening to port 8100.
 Alternatively, libreoffice-wrapper has a built-in function that starts LibreOffice in Listening Mode,

 .. code-block:: python